Erfurt: Media

 The German national public television children's channel KiKa is based in Erfurt.

 MDR, Mitteldeutscher Rundfunk, a radio and television company, has a broadcast centre and studios in Erfurt.

 The Thüringer Allgemeine is a statewide newspaper that is headquartered in the city.

 Politics

 Mayor and city council

 The first freely elected mayor after German reunification was Manfred Ruge of the Christian Democratic Union, who served from 1990 to 2006.
-Since 2006, Andreas Bausewein of the Social Democratic Party (SPD) has been mayor.
-The most recent mayoral election was held on 15 April 2018, with a runoff held on 29 April, and the results were as follows:
+From 2006 to 2024, Andreas Bausewein of the Social Democratic Party (SPD) was mayor.
+Andreas Horn (CDU) was elected in 2024.
+The most recent mayoral election was held on 26 May 2024, with a runoff held on 9 June, and the results were as follows: